bhaskar4297/Python-Assihnment-1/PythonAssignment-1 with solutions.md

     Eg: Data science, AI, Machine learning, application development, game development, embedded systems

 Q5.
 What are variable and how can we declare them?
 Ans : variable are name assign to specific memory location.
-There is no such commant to declare it.Tt is created by simply assigning the value to it.
+There is no such command to declare it.It is created by simply assigning the value to it.

 Q6.
 How can we take an input from the user in Python? ans : By using input() function